survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 T> `webpack.EnvironmentPlugin(["NODE_ENV"])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` underneath, and you can achieve the same effect by passing `process.env.NODE_ENV`.

+T> [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) goes a step further and maps environment variables from a dotfile (`.env`) to a build using `DefinePlugin` underneath.

 ## Replacing Free Variables Through Babel

 [babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) can be used to achieve the same effect. [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) and [babel-plugin-minify-replace](https://www.npmjs.com/package/babel-plugin-minify-replace) are other alternatives for Babel.